 Kuo says that her advice would be to mix and match nightstands with intention if you're going to do it.
 “Don't just throw two bedside tables together at random, but let your overall style be your guide and aim to choose two nightstands of the same style.”

-When Rebecca West is mixing and matching nightstands, she chooses two nightstands of the same width and height.
+When Rebecca West is mixing and matching nightstands, her key consideration is to choose two nightstands of the same width and height.
 However, “if they aren’t, consider using mix-matched lamps so the top heights of the lamps are the same, or use books or decorative boxes to lift one lamp so they end up at the same height,” says West.

 Meet the experts